Learning to Fly: Let's simulate evolution in Rust (pt 3)

 let mut actual_histogram = BTreeMap::new();

-// there is nothing special about this thousand;
+// /--| nothing special about this thousand;

-// v--v a number as low as fifty might do the trick, too
+// v | a number as low as fifty might do the trick, too

 for _ in 0..1000 {

-let fitness = method
+let fitness = RouletteWheelSelection

 .select(&mut rng, &population)